-The primary purpose of the Office of the ICAC is to address improper conduct in, or connected with, public administration – that is, the activities of Government.
+The primary purpose of the Office of the ICAC is to address improper conduct in or connected with, public administration – that is, the activities of Government or expenditure of government monies by non-government organisations.

-Therefore, reports made to the Office of the ICAC must directly relate to public administration, and they must fall within the definitions of improper conduct.
-See What is improper conduct?
+Reports made to the Office of the ICAC must directly relate to public administration and they must fall within the definitions of improper conduct.

 It does not matter if the improper conduct is real or suspected.
 The Office of the ICAC recognises that people will often not have proof of a suspicion that improper conduct is occurring, but rather an impression or informed view that something isn’t quite right.
 It is our responsibility to investigate whether or not the suspicion is founded.